jcohonner/algolia/README.md

 # algolia
-Code samples &amp; useful tools for Algolia
+Code samples and useful tools for Algolia